ZHONGDECustomizing | Manufacturing

 The so-called mold shrinkage is irregularly shaped dents at the joints of large thick-walled products and cylindrical products, which is also called mold cracking.
 The inner surface of cylindrical products may also have scars.
 There is a difference between the vulcanization rate of the surface layer rubber and the inner rubber that contact the mold.
 As the internal temperature of the rubber slowly rises, the internal pressure rises due to thermal expansion, causing the vulcanization of the surface layer to be squeezed to the clamping surface, and this part of the vulcanized rubber is damaged at the corners of the mold.

 If it is a cylindrical product, the same phenomenon will occur due to the low core temperature and thermal expansion caused by the temperature rise during the vulcanization process.
-For the above reasons, consider making the temperature of the rubber contacting the mold surface the same as the temperature of the internal rubber, or vulcanizing the rubber surface and the inside in approximately the same state, first heating the rubber, and then injecting it into the cavity , This is difficult to do in injection molding; and the solution in compression molding is not perfect, this is the status quo.
+For the above reasons, consider making the temperature of the rubber contacting the mold surface the same as the temperature of the internal rubber, or vulcanizing the rubber surface and the inside in approximately the same state, first heating the rubber, and then injecting it into the cavity, This is difficult to do in injection molding, and the solution in compression moulding is not perfect, this is the status quo.
 One way to solve this problem is to round the burr corners of the mold and install a heat source on the core to keep it warm.
 During molding, the rubber material is heated to the scorch temperature, and the surface of the cavity is cooled with cold water to form a temperature gradient.
 This is a very effective measure.

 Poor gloss means that the surface is dim and has no gloss, and the transparency of transparent products is low.